-Among the culprit factors that increase the risk of heart attack in a young group, obesity is number one and probably the lethal one.
-According to a report of American Academy of Child and Adolescent Psychiatry, 16% to 33% of teenagers and children are obese- an alarming fact.
+Among the culprit factors that increase the risk of a heart attack in a young group, obesity is number one and probably the lethal one.
+According to a report by the American Academy of Child and Adolescent Psychiatry, 16% to 33% of teenagers and children are obese- an alarming fact.

-How obesity causes heart disease is a complex and multi-factorial phenomenon.
-Obesity causes insulin resistance, increased triglycerides and cholesterol in the blood and high blood pressure.
-All these factors accelerate the process of atherosclerosis that leads to narrowing of blood vessels by depositing more and more cholesterol in the wall of blood vessels.
-When narrowing in coronary arteries (blood vessels supplying heart) becomes severe then patient feels chest pain on doing physical activity.
+How obesity causes, heart disease is a complex and multifactorial phenomenon.
+Obesity causes insulin resistance, increased triglycerides, and cholesterol in the blood, and high blood pressure.
+All these factors accelerate the process of atherosclerosis that leads to the narrowing of blood vessels by depositing more and more cholesterol in the wall of blood vessels.
+When narrowing in coronary arteries (blood vessels supplying the heart) becomes severe, then the patient feels chest pain in doing physical activity.

-Research has shown that severity of obesity is directly related to increased risk of heart attack.
-In the same way duration of obesity also counts for obesity risk: a person who lives with obesity for 10 years has more likelihood of heart attack than an individual who remain obese for 5 years.
-People who have more severe obesity and who stay in the state of obesity for a prolonged period are more at risk of heart attack than those who lose weight quickly and come to their average weight earlier.
+Research has shown that the severity of obesity is directly related to an increased risk of a heart attack.
+In the same way, the duration of obesity also counts for obesity risk: a person who lives with obesity for 10 years has more likelihood of heart attack than an individual who remains obese for 5 years.
+People who have more severe obesity and stay in the state of obesity for a prolonged period are more at risk of heart attack than those who lose weight quickly and come to their average weight earlier.

-Reduce Likelihood of Heart Attack
+Reduce the Likelihood of Heart Attack

-In favor of bariatric surgery, the researchers argue that other methods of losing weight in people with body mass index 35 or more, are not so efficient moreover, there are more chances of weight gain after losing it.
-Teenagers who undergo weight loss surgery start losing weight within weeks and this process continues till they achieve a healthy weight.
-Due to these reasons bariatric surgery reduces the risk of heart attack more than other weight loss methods.
+In favor of bariatric surgery, the researchers argue that other methods of losing weight in people with a body mass index of 35 or more are not so efficient; moreover, there are more chances of weight gain after losing it.
+Teenagers who undergo weight loss surgery start losing weight within weeks, and this process continues till they achieve a healthy weight.
+Due to these reasons, bariatric surgery reduces the risk of a heart attack more than other weight loss methods.

-While it is clear that bariatric surgery is a good option for management of teenage obesity, the question arises which facility should be selected for this particular surgery?
-There are so many of choices for bariatric surgery but the right thing is a facility that has track record of safety and success.
-Such a safe facility is only a dedicated Bariatric surgery hospital where experienced surgeons perform Bariatric surgery procedures in sterilized operation theater.
+While it is clear that bariatric surgery is a good option for the management of teenage obesity, the question arises which facility should be selected for this particular surgery?
+There are so many choices for bariatric surgery, but the right thing is a facility that has a track record of safety and success.
+Such a safe facility is only a dedicated bariatric surgery hospital where experienced surgeons perform weight loss procedures in the sterilized operation theater.